 Repeat each side 10 times.
 You should not feel your low back with this exercise, but if you do modify it with keeping your knees bent and lifting up and down and not up, out and down.

-*Please also refer to my other exercises in previous blogs, which will also increase core stability and help with back pain.
+Please also refer to my other exercises in previous post, which will also increase core stability and help with back pain.

 So now what?